NCAS-CMS/cfdm/docs/1.7.0b12/_sources/tutorial.rst.txt

 easily created:

 .. code-block:: python
-   :caption: *Get subspaces based on iundices of the uncompressed
+   :caption: *Get subspaces based on indices of the uncompressed
              data.*

    >>> p[0]